minvs1/paysera/README.md

 puts response.get_data[:sms] # => keyword1 text
 ```

-It will return Hash of data: [SMS specification](https://developers.paysera.com/en/sms-keywords/current#detailed-specification) and [Bank specification(see "Encoded parameters")](https://developers.paysera.com/en/payments/1.6#integration-via-specification)
+It will return a Hash with data: [SMS specification](https://developers.paysera.com/en/sms-keywords/current#detailed-specification) and [Bank specification(see "Encoded parameters")](https://developers.paysera.com/en/payments/1.6#integration-via-specification)

-If you specify `projectid` or `sign_password` it will overwrite initializer.
+If you specify `projectid` or `sign_password` it will overwrite the values set in the initializer.

-Also you propably want to skip CSRF verify in callback action, here's how:
+Also you propably want to skip CSRF verification for your callback action:
 ```ruby
 skip_before_filter :verify_authenticity_token, :only => [:receive_callback] # :receive_callback - your callback action
 ```